heroku/vegur/README.md

 ### Added Headers

-All headers are considered to be case-insensitive, as per HTTP Specification, but will be camel-cased by default.
+All headers are considered to be case-insensitive, as per the HTTP Specification, but will be camel-cased by default.
 A few of them are added by Vegur.

 - `X-Forwarded-For`: the originating IP address of the client connecting to the proxy